Provide a collection of statistical methods that incorporate both element-wise and group-wise penalties to estimate a precision matrix.

 crit = "CV".- ebic.tuning

-A scalar (default = 0.5) specifying the tuning parameter to calculate for
+A numeric value in [0, 1] (default = 0.5) specifying the tuning parameter to calculate for

 crit = "EBIC".